 Five's blog pages display as a list of vertically-stacked posts.

 On the landing page:

 - You can add a page banner in page settings.

-- Post thumbnails can display in posts with excerpts.
-To hide the thumbnail, check the Hide Excerpt Thumbnail style tweak.
+- Post featured images can display in posts with excerpts.
+To hide the featured images, check the Hide excerpt thumbnail style tweak.

-- Excerpts have "Read More" links.
-The link follows the Navigation fonts in Navigation, and Body Link colors in Main Content.
+- Excerpts have "Read more" links.
+The link follows the Navigation font tweak in Navigation, and Body link colors in Main content.

 - The full content of individual posts displays under the title for posts without excerpts.